mamuz/phalcon-skeleton/README.md

 First of all create a Factory inside `src/Application/Service`, register that factory to services in [`application config`](https://github.com/mamuz/phalcon-skeleton/blob/master/config/application.php).

-After that you should add a `Getter` for that new service to [`Service Aware Trait`](https://github.com/mamuz/phalcon-skeleton/blob/master/src/Application/Service/AwareTrait.php), which make your life easier for fetching those ones inside your controllers.
+After that you should add a `Getter` for that to [`Service Aware Trait`](https://github.com/mamuz/phalcon-skeleton/blob/master/src/Application/Service/AwareTrait.php), which make your life easier for fetching those ones inside your controllers.